 Languages: English, Greek

-ISUOG Honorary Fellowship award, 2002; Ian Donald Gold Medal Winner, 1992, Scientific Committee, Congress Chair 2020
+ISUOG Honorary Fellowship award, 2002; Ian Donald Gold Medal Winner, 1992, Scientific Committee, 2020 Virtual Congress Honorary Congress Chair

 Professor Stuart Campbell is a pioneer of Ultrasound Diagnosis in medicine.
 He as introduced many new techniques such as the routine pregnancy scan, the early diagnosis of fetal abnormalities, the assessment of fetal growth and wellbeing and ultrasound screening for ovarian cancer.
 He holds numerous international honours and has recently introduced 3D scanning to the UK and set up the first 4D Ultrasound Clinic.
 He has also pioneered the screening for pre-eclampsia by uterine artery Doppler.